Newton's method in practice: finding all roots of polynomials of degree one million efficiently: The Polynomials of Our Study

 For a sequence $c_i\in\C$ with $|c_i|\le 2$, let $p_i(z):=z^2+c_i$ and $P(z):=p_n\circ p_{n-1}\circ\dots\circ p_2\circ p_1$; here with $n=20$.
 This yields a polynomial of degree $2^{20}=1\,048\,576$ for which we find all the roots.
 For our polynomial $P$, we use a randomly chosen sequence of $c_i\in \ovl{D_2(0)}$.
 The distribution of these random numbers is as follows: we write $c=r e^{i\phi}$ and have $r\in[0,2]$ equidistributed and $\phi\in[0,2\pi]$ equidistributed (so that the density with respect to planar Lebesgue measure increases towards the center).

 Similarly as before, if all $|c_i|\le 2$, then $|z|\ge 2$ implies $|z^2+c_i|\ge |z|$, so that all roots have $|z|<2$.
 (In fact, one can recursively compute the zeros of $P$ by successively extracting square roots; this feature is quite special for the polynomials at hand, and it is useful for double-checking the results, but of course is not used by our Newton algorithm.
 Instead of finding roots of $P(z)$, we could also find the roots of $P(z)-z$ of the same degree.
 This would find all fixed points of $P$; these could be viewed as ``periodic points of the random iteration $p_n\circ\dots\circ p_1$''.
-While zeroes of $P$ can easily be found recursively, these periodic points cannot, and for our purposes the effort is the same.
-The polynomials in the previous examples do not allow computation of the roots in terms of radicals, which can be shown by computing their Galois groups \cite{Bousch,IntAddr}.)
+While zeroes of $P$ can easily be found recursively as mentioned above, periodic points cannot in general be computed in terms of radicals, even in the special case that all $c_i$ coincide: in that case, one can compute the Galois groups explicitly \cite{Bousch,IntAddr}, and they are not solvable.

-Since all $\alpha$ roots of $P$ satisfy $|\alpha|<2$, we again use the circle $C=\{z\in\C\colon |z|=2\}$.
+Since all roots $\alpha$ of $P$ satisfy $|\alpha|<2$, we again use the circle $C=\{z\in\C\colon |z|=2\}$.